pacifics/PassDao/README.md

 - SetFundingRules according to funding proposals approved by the Dao.

 - RewardToken to funders by the funding smart contract.

+- BuyShares and BuySharesFor in case of public fundings without funding smart contract.

 - Transfer and TransferFrom for the transfer of tokens or shares.